ieglonew01f/atlan-challenge-demo/README.md

 - Code splitting via Next.js dynamic imports
 - Virtualized rendering of table rows to support large datasets (tested with 10K+ rows)
 - Cached queries and results with `react-query`

+### 🧠 Additional Ideas for Extension (Not Implemented, not enough time)

+- Query collections
+- Real-time collaboration
+- Query versioning and git-like diff
+- Chat interface for quering in natural languages eg: "Give me sales report from past 30 days"